Thorsten Fink: Grasshoppers

 Fink became manager of Grasshoppers on 23 April 2018.
 His first match was a 1–0 win against FC Lausanne-Sport on 28 April 2018.
 He started the 2018–19 season with a 2–0 loss against BSC Young Boys.

 After disastrous results of only one point out of his last eight matches in the Swiss Super League and standing in last place Fink was sacked on 4 March 2019.
 His last match was a 1–3 loss against FC Luzern on 2 March 2019.

 Vissel Kobe

 On 8 June 2019, Fink was appointed as the new manager of Vissel Kobe, replacing the outgoing Juan Manuel Lillo.

 Fink managed to bring in the first two titles in club history of Vissel Kobe, winning the Emperors Cup and Japanese Super Cup in 2020.

 On 22 September 2020, Fink decided to resign to return to his family.

 Riga FC

-In January 2022, Fink was appointed Head Coach of Riga FC.
+In January 2022, Fink was appointed head coach of Riga FC.
 On 16 May 2022, Fink left Riga to take on a managerial job at another club.

+Al-Nasr

+In May 2022, Fink became head coach of the UAE Pro League club Al-Nasr.
+In November, he was dismissed as the club was third from bottom in the league table.

+Sint-Truiden

+In May 2023, Fink was appointed head coach of Belgian side Sint-Truiden, succeeding Bernd Hollerbach.